Erasmus+ Funding for School Student Mobilities in Spain

 - Complete programme design aligned with Erasmus+ objectives

-- Accommodation booking and meal arrangements
+- Accommodation booking and meal arrangements on the EUTA campus

 - Local transport, excursions, and activity coordination